OpenPhilology/phaidra/common/utils/neo4j_import/README.txt

 The Only Treebank Import
 #########################################

-# If you are only interested in saving the treebank data of Thucydide's Pentecontaetia, run this script
+# If you are only interested in having the treebank data of Thucydide's Pentecontaetia (next to morphological infos, but without the information Morpheus provides), run this script
 import_treebank.py